prasannax1/starships/README.md

 The Atlas is a fairly conventional looking starship, looking deceptively delicate due to the scale of the ship.

-The Atlas is an amalgamation of six ships, each of which can operate independently in a specialized or generic role.
+The Atlas is an amalgamation of 8 ships, each of which can operate independently in a specialized or generic role.

 ![Ship Separation](images/mother/full-separation.png)